ayesha-kr/covid-one-click-deployment/datasets/covid-19/british-columbia/customer/Readme.md

 ### Pre-Requisites

-#### The user at sending side as well as receiving side must have 'Owner' role for the data share workflow to function successfully.
+#### The user at sending side (public) as well as receiving side (customer) must have 'Owner' role for the data share workflow to function successfully.
+All the tasks from beginning of the data share workflow at sending side till triggering the snapshot must be performed by the users having 'Owner' role.

-### Data Share setup: Public Side
+### Step 1 - Public Side

 1. Open the Data Share Account.